HauntedBees/CropDrop/README.md

 # Crop Drop

 ## wut
 Crop Drop is a [Cordova](https://cordova.apache.org/)-based puzzle game.
+It runs natively on Android and some browsers (see compatibility below).

 ## license
 Crop Drop's source code is licensed with the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
 All media assets are licensed with the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, with the exception of the following: